 Welcome to the website for the East Bay Hills hazardous fire risk reduction project.

 There is a need to reduce risks to people and property in these urban areas because of the history of significant wildfires.
-The University of California, Berkeley (UCB), City of Oakland, and the EBRPD are all responsible for management of forested public lands in the East Bay.
-These agencies have submitted grant applications for fire risk reduction projects to FEMA via the California Emergency Management Agency.
-In order to evaluate these applications, FEMA has prepared a draft EIS.
-This draft EIS evaluates the potential environmental effects that could occur if these projects that are intended to reduce wildfire hazard and risk are implemented.
+The University of California, Berkeley (UCB), City of Oakland, and EBRPD are all responsible for management of forested public lands in the East Bay.
+These agencies have submitted grant applications for fire risk reduction projects to FEMA via the California Office of Emergency Services.
+In order to evaluate these applications, FEMA has prepared an EIS.
+This EIS evaluates the potential environmental effects that could occur if these projects that are intended to reduce wildfire hazard and risk are implemented.

 Usted puede solicitar información en español por correo electrónico o por mensaje de voz.